sal123/AssessmentAppDemo/README.md

 #Getting Started
 -----------
-Its a simple application in which i get data from api and showing a list and detail screen
+# Its a simple application in which app fetch data from api and display a list of data in tableview

-First screen is Splash

-First Screen Home screen we get data from NY Times Most Popular Articles API and show a list of articles

-when user click of any list item on home screen he will see the detail screen with web link details

-Showing loading-indicator
+    - Showing loading-indicator

-Use WebView in detail screen
+    -Use WebView in detail screen

+# I have used NYTime API.
+API need header  API Key which you get from NYTimes and need two parameters section and timePeriod.
+Detail Could be seen in MostViewService in HomeviewController-> Services->

+# I have used Alamofire for network calls and used Network Manager to handle all networks calls in the app.

+# Structural I made service class and service class finally gives call to network manager with parameters headers url and urlRequestType.

+# I have made our own  Model Mapper which dynamically map Json object with our Model.
+Mapper is written in Utility Class.

-# Built With
+# Pods Used

 .
 Alamofire